Joint Optimization of Communications and Federated Learning Over the Air: Simulation Results And Analysis

 \subsection{Evaluation on the MNIST dataset}

-In order to evaluate the performance of our proposed INFLOTA in realistic application scenarios with real data, we train a multilayer perceptron (MLP) on the MNIST dataset\footnote{http://yann.lecun.com/exdb/mnist/} with a 784-neuron input layer, a 64-neuron hidden layer, and a 10-neuron softmax output layer.
+In order to evaluate the performance of our proposed INFLOTA in realistic application scenarios with real data, we train a multilayer perceptron (MLP) on the MNIST dataset\footnote{http://yann.lecun.com/exdb/mnist/} with a 784-neuron input layer, a 64-neuron hidden layer, and a 10-neuron softmax output layer, which is a non-convex case.
 We adopt cross entropy as the loss function, and rectified linear unit (ReLU) as the activation function.
 The total number of parameters in the MLP is 50890.
 The learning rate $\alpha$ is set as 0.1.
 In MNIST dataset, there are 60000 training samples and 10000 test samples.
 We randomly take out $500-1000$ training samples and distribute them to 20 local workers as their local data.
 Then the three trained FL are tested with 10000 test samples.
-We provide the results of cross entropy and test accuracy varies with iterations in Fig. \ref{crossentropy} and Fig. \ref{TESTaccuracy}, respectively.
-Our proposed INFLOTA outperforms \emph{Random policy}, and achieves comparable performance as \emph{Perfect aggregation}.
+We provide the results of cross entropy and test accuracy versus the iteration index $t$ in Fig. \ref{crossentropy} and Fig. \ref{TESTaccuracy}, respectively.
+Since the MNIST dataset is designed for handwritten digit identification, the test accuracy presents the identification accuracy.
+As we can see, our proposed INFLOTA outperforms \emph{Random policy}, and achieves comparable performance as \emph{Perfect aggregation}.